NickMaev/NSerializeJson/README.md

   * **useDotSeparatorInPath: false**, if true allows you to use the dot notation instead of brackets in the name attribute (i.e. `<input name="food.fruits[]" value="banana">`).
   * **useNumKeysAsArrayIndex: true**, when using integers as keys (i.e. `<input name="foods[0]" value="banana">`), serialize as an array (`{"foods": ["banana"]}`) instead of an object (`{"foods": {"0": "banana"}`).
   * **onBeforeParseValue: null**, if not null, allows you to prepare the value and return it by this method with signature `(value: string, type: string) => string;`.

+Also you may parametrize the serialization method: `.serializeForm(htmlFormElement, options, parsers)`.

 More info about options usage in the sections below.